fouadtrad/Leveraging-Adversarial-Samples-for-Enhanced-Classification-of-Malicious-and-Evasive-PDF-Files/README.md

 Any work that uses the data or code provided should cite the following paper:

-***Trad, F.; Hussein, A.; Chehab, A. Leveraging Adversarial Samples for Enhanced Classification of Malicious and Evasive PDF Files.
-Appl.
-Sci.
-2023, 13, 3472. https://doi.org/10.3390/app13063472***
+***F. Trad, A. Hussein, and A. Chehab, “Leveraging Adversarial Samples for Enhanced Classification of Malicious and Evasive PDF Files,” Applied Sciences, vol. 13, no. 6, p.
+3472, Mar.
+2023, doi: 10.3390/app13063472.2***